beccasaurus/my-storybook/README.md

 - Storybook
 - TypeScript

-This is my template for just playing around!
+This is my `create-react-app` template for just playing around!

-- No `src/` folder
-- No `stories/` folder
-- Just a simple flat directory